KurioApp/jobs/Data-Science-Engineer.md

 ## What it's like working with this team

 - Building machine learning models used in production environment
-- Opportunities for researching state-of-the-art models (i.e. named-entity-recognition)
+- Opportunities for researching state-of-the-art models
 - Maintain, and if possible, improve existing models (retrain)
 - Scripting
   - web scraping, for gathering data